clemsonacm/hackpack/CONTRIBUTING.md

 ### Things to Keep In Mind

+Please remember to:
-- one line for each sentence
+- one line for each sentence.
-- indent using tabs only
+- indent using tabs only.

 ## Content - What Goes Into a Section?